Zoning Planning & Land Use Law in Arizona

 Moreover, zoning ordinances cannot be applied against you retroactively.
 For example, suppose you built a 3-story house on your property, and your property was zoned to allow 3-story houses to be built at the time of construction.
 And then, years later, the area you live in is re-zoned, to only allow 2-story houses.
 Can the local government force you to remove a whole level of your house?
 Of course not.
 Applying a law retroactively is unconstitutional.
 On the other hand, any future changes you want to make to your property will have to comply with the applicable zoning ordinance as it is currently written.

-How Can a Yavapai County, Arizona Attorney Help?
+What Can A Yavapai County, Arizona Attorney Do?

 If you suddenly become involved in a zoning dispute with your local government, it's imperative to seek competent legal representation.
 The counsel of an efficient Yavapai County, Arizona real estate attorney can make it much easier for you to act within the law to use your own property as you wish, or at least be as free as possible to make improvements to your land.